samuellee-zy/agent-builder-demo/docs/IMPLEMENTATION.md

 ### 4. The Orchestration Engine (`src/services/orchestrator.ts`)
 The runtime "Brain" running in the browser.
 - **Coordinator Pattern:** Dynamically injects `delegate_to_agent` tools for agents with children.
+- **Concurrent Execution:** Refactored to use `Promise.all` for processing tool calls.
+This allows the Coordinator to delegate tasks to multiple sub-agents simultaneously (e.g., "Ask Agent A and Agent B"), significantly reducing total latency for parallelizable workflows.
 - **Recursive Execution:** Handles nested agent loops and message passing.
 - **History Compression:** Automatically strips large Base64 image strings (`data:image/...`) from the conversation history before sending it to the model to prevent Token Limit errors. **Crucially**, for `veo-*` models (Image-to-Video), it now intelligently scans the *uncompressed* history to extract and pass the most recent generated image as a direct API parameter, ensuring context is preserved despite compression.
 - **Echo Prevention (Silent Handoff):**